ntfargo/tir-goapi/README.md

 <img src='assets/tir_git_cover.png' >

-### ⚠️ This repository is currently under active development and is not stable for production use. ⚠️
+### ⚠️ This repository is currently under development and is not stable for production use. ⚠️

 ## Introduction